Master of Ceremonies

 Michele Ruiters has a Ph.
 D. in Political Science and a Certificate in Women’s Studies from Rutgers University in the United States.
 She is an Africa Specialist in the strategy division at the Development Bank of Southern Africa where she works on Africa-focused research and strategy development.
 Previously, Michele was an academic and published in the areas of international relations, development issues and on gender-related topics.
 She has been in the DFI sector for eight years.

-Thabani holds a BEng (Hon) Mechanical Engineering from the University of Pretoria, a BSc Eng in Electrical Engineering from the University of KwaZulu-Natal and a National Diploma in Electronic Engineering from Technikon Natal.
+Thabani holds a BEng (Hon) Mechanical Engineering from the University of Pretoria, a BSc Eng in Electrical Engineering from the University of KwaZulu-Natal, a National Diploma in Electronic Engineering from Technikon Natal, a Diploma in Management of ANSP (IATA Institute) and completed the International Executive Development Program with Wits University and the London Business School.
 He holds a World Executive MBA through the George Washington University, USA.
 Thabani serves as the CEO of ATNS and as the Civil Air Navigation Services Organisation (CANSO) Africa Region Chairperson.

 Thabani has over 10 years' experience in aviation, specialising in Air Traffic Management.
 An engineer by profession, he has previously worked for a number of major companies in various senior positions including Eskom, Transnet Ports Authority and NERSA.
 He is a registered professional engineer with the Engineering Council of South Africa, a member of the South African Institute of Electrical Engineers as well as the Institute of Directors in Southern Africa.
 Thabani is a member of the Air Services Licensing Council.

 Tshepo occupied the position of chairperson of the SADC Civil Aviation Committee in prior years and was later elected as President of the African Civil Aviation Commission.
-He has a master’s degree in Transport Policy and Management from the University of North London and holds several other qualifications which span aeronautical engineering and aviation safety programme management.
+He has a master's degree in Transport Policy and Management from the University of North London and holds several other qualifications which span a period of 38 years in aviation.

 Lionel Bernard-Peyre has 20 years’ experience in Air Traffic Management in a variety of roles focused on tools and concepts for enhancing safety, capacity and efficiency in airport operations.
 Thanks to his business development position at Thales, Lionel travels to various airports around the world to understand operational and local constraints.